JasonAntonino/PetClinic_Final_Project/README.md

 # Cost

+Our cost varied a great deal, this was because we went from using Docker Swarm to using EKS.
+Originally we were projected to spend £7.28 a day with full deployment.
+However, once we switched to using Kubernetes our projected cost estimates were < ADDHERE >

+<p align="right"><a href="#top">click to go back to  top</a></p>

 In terms of cost estimation/projection, we used the AWS calculator and our only expenditures were the 3 medium instances, and RDS and the nat gateway.
 It appears the AWS Calculator does not take free tier accounts into consideration, hence the charge for the RDS